JamieTanJiahui/SMUAcademy-QA-Dedup/README.md

 * Highlighting of similar phrases (need to resolve issue)
 * Add columns of similarity checker
 * Login page for security (Firebase authentication)
+* Put the pillar name of each course title inside search results

+#### Agile, Waterfall